-World Sustainable the federal government to place taxes on Income.
+In the USA, except for a brief period during and just after the Civil War (1860s), income taxes were deemed by the Supreme Court to be unconstitutional.
+In 1913, the constitution was amended to allow the federal government to place taxes on income.
 Prior to 1913, most government revenue was in the form of duties and tariffs.
-Although the initial tax rates were slightly progressive and modest (1 per cent to 7 per cent), eventually both the progressivity and the rates increased to a maximum marginal rate of 92 per cent.
-The maximum rate has been reduced and increased several times in the past eighty years, so that the maximum rate is 36 per cent today.
+Although the initial tax rates were slightly progressive and modest (1-7 per cent), eventually both the progressivity and the rates increased to a maximum marginal rate of 92 per cent.
+The maximum rate has been reduced and increased several times in the past 80 years, so that the maximum rate is 36 per cent today.

-If tax revenue is to be raised by income taxes, three points must be addressed: 1) What type of tax shall be imposed?
-(Noting that the type will be defined by the changes in the tax rate with respect to changes in income.)
-2) How will the tax base be defined?
-3) What will be the rate of taxation?
+If tax revenue is to be raised by income taxes, three points must be addressed.
+First, what type of tax shall be imposed?
+(Noting that the type will be defined by the changes in the tax rate with respect to changes in income).
+Second, how will the tax base be defined?
+Finally, what will be the rate of taxation?